 - ShareAspace, the PLM collaboration software can help with the secure and flexible sharing of engineering data.

 - Successful examples of platform sharing exist, and companies must adapt quickly to remain competitive.

 Meeting the challenges of the automotive industry with collaborative engineering data software

 Recent studies published by PwC and McKinsey put focus on the new challenges in the automotive industry.
-Over the last couple of years, we have seen big changes in the way automotive companies collaborate and seek new ways to make business more profitable.
+Over the last couple of years, we have seen big changes in how automotive companies collaborate and seek new ways to make business more profitable.

-Technical content in cars has increased dramatically over the last 5 to 10 years.
+The technical content in cars has increased dramatically over the last 5 to 10 years.
 Today’s automotive OEMs must master not only safety, fuel economy, attractive vehicle design and speed to market but also the explosion of new software, sensors and systems.
-A car today is not only a mean of transportation; it is also a communication and entertainment platform.
-Time to market and volume is of essence.
+A car today is not only a means of transportation; it is also a communication and entertainment platform.
+Time to market and volume are of the essence.
 Not to mention quality, safety and environmental regulations.